-Define an audience to compare two profile attributes for your Audience library or in an activity-only audience.
+Define an audience in Adobe Target to compare two profile attributes for your Audience library or in an activity-only audience.
 Using operators, such as greater than, less than, or equal to, define an audience to dynamically compare the values of two different profile attributes.

 This functionality is available for the Visitor Profile category only.

 Audiences are defined by rules that determine who is included or excluded from a Target activity.
 An audience definition can include multiple rules, and each rule can include multiple parameters.
 If one of the rules you include uses the Visitor Profile category, you can define a rule based on a visitor profile attribute’s specific value or compare the value of that attribute to another visitor profile attribute.

 For example, let’s assume you work for a furniture company and uploaded two customer propensity scores into Target:

 You could create an audience defined as the propensity to buy dining room furniture is greater than the propensity to buy living room furniture.
 Target would then dynamically compare the dining room and living room propensity scores for a specific visitor to determine if that visitor qualifies for this audience.

 For more information, see Methods to get Data into Target.

 Name the audience and add an optional description.

 Drag and drop Visitor Profile into the audience builder pane.

 From the Visitor Profile drop-down list, choose an attribute: